 YouTube

 Load video

-Estonia made its debut in the Eurovision Song Contest in 1994.
-However, the previous year in 1993, an international pre-selection event was held in Ljubljana, Slovenia to choose three songs for the open slots in the contest in Millstreet, Ireland.
-The Estonian entry “Muretut meelt ja südametuld”, sung by Janika, did not achieve a high placing, and as a result, Estonia made their official debut one year later in 1994 with Silvi Vrait and “Nagu Merelaine”, who made a disappointing 24th place with only 2 points.
-But things have changed quickly.
+Estonia first participated in the Eurovision Song Contest in 1994.
+In the preceding year of 1993, there was an international pre-selection event held in Ljubljana, Slovenia, aimed at selecting three songs for the available slots in the contest in Millstreet, Ireland.
+Despite Janika’s performance of the Estonian entry “Muretut meelt ja südametuld,” it didn’t qualify.
+Consequently, Estonia officially debuted one year later in 1994 with Silvi Vrait and the song “Nagu Merelaine,” which unfortunately landed a disappointing 24th place with only 2 points.
+Nonetheless, the trajectory swiftly changed thereafter.

-In 2001, Estonia achieved its first victory in the Eurovision Song Contest with the song “Everybody”, performed by Tanel Padar and Dave Benton, featuring 2XL.
-The victory was a historic moment for Estonia and for Eastern Europe, as it was the first time that an Eastern European country had won the contest.
+Estonia clinched its inaugural victory in the Eurovision Song Contest in 2001 with the song “Everybody,” delivered by Tanel Padar and Dave Benton, alongside 2XL.
+This triumph marked a significant milestone not only for Estonia but also for Eastern Europe, marking the first occasion an Eastern European nation secured victory in the competition.

-The victory of Tanel and Dave was a surprise for many viewers and bookmakers, as Estonia was not considered one of the favourites to win.
-However, the energetic and upbeat soul number “Everybody” proved to be a crowd-pleaser and won over both the jury and the public, securing Estonia’s place in Eurovision history.
+Tanel and Dave’s victory came as a surprise to many viewers and bookmakers since Estonia wasn’t initially considered one of the favorites to win.
+However, the infectious and lively soul anthem “Everybody” managed to captivate both the jury and the public, earning Estonia an unforgettable spot in Eurovision history.

+YouTube